-Type of Training Instructor to Student Ratio Pool training activities.
-1:8 Confined water training activities.
-1:6 Open water training dive.
-1:4; two students may be added with additional instructor Open water certification 1:4; instructor with a certified assistant.
-These ratios are considered an ideal and can be reduced if environmental conditions or other factors are not optimal.
-Please obtain prior council approval for adjusted instructor ratios.
+Type of Training Instructor to Student Ratio Pool training activities 1:8 Confined water training activities 1:6 Open water training dive 1:4; two students may be added with additional instructor Open water certification 1:4; instructor with a certified assistant These ratios are considered an ideal and can be reduced if environmental

-To maintain general supervision of the girls, non-diving volunteers may be able to supervise pool or confined water activities by watching from the pool deck or surface.
+To maintain general supervision of the Girl Scout divers, non-diving volunteers may be able to supervise pool or confined water activities by watching from the pool deck or surface.
 For open water training dives, non-divers may supervise from land or boat.
 Among the student divers, instructors, and watchers, there must always be two unrelated adults, one of whom is female, who are approved by your Girl Scout council.
+These supervisors do not replace the need for certified instructors.